7 Tips to Buy a Used Car and Avoid Getting Ripped Off

 Montoya said plans sold by auto manufacturers or reputable dealerships are better options than those sold by third-party companies.
 Make sure you understand exactly what your plan covers.

-You can also compare similar vehicles on the market to get an estimate of a car’s value, but keep in mind, no two used vehicles will be the same due to how they were driven and maintained.
-Use all this information when you sit down to negotiate — and don’t be afraid to walk away if you don’t think you’re getting a fair price.
+You can also compare similar vehicles to get an estimate of a car’s market value, but keep in mind, no two used cars will be the same due to how they were driven and maintained.
+Use all this information when you sit down to negotiate for the best price — and don’t be afraid to walk away if you don’t think you’re getting a good deal.

 Sometimes just looking at a car will give you some idea of its history.
 Rust, worn out pedals and a side panel painted in a different color are red flags.

 But don’t just assume a car’s history.
-Getting the car’s history report, like through Carfax, is a crucial step when buying a used car.
+Getting the car’s history report, such as through Carfax, is a crucial step when you buy a used car.
+You can look it up easily if you have the car’s vehicle identification number or VIN.

-Sharifi said to watch out for discrepancies with the odometer reading and if there’s a branded title, which indicates that the car has been significantly compromised in some way.
+Sharifi said to watch out for discrepancies with the odometer reading and if there’s a branded title or salvage title, which indicates that the car has been significantly compromised in some way.

 “Severe accidents and instances where a car has been declared a total loss should signal the buyer to use caution,” he said.
 “That said, a small fender bender shouldn’t always mean that a buyer should walk away from a great deal.”

 Always, always, always take a car for a spin before buying it.
-If you can bring a mechanic with you, even better.
+If you can bring a mechanic with you to get the car inspected on the spot, even better.

 “Some general things you can do on your own without being super knowledgeable about cars is [to] turn off the radio [and] listen for any strange noises,” Montoya said.
 “See if the steering wheel stays straight when you drive down the road.
 Does it pull to one side?
 Look at the tires to see how old they are.”